luizbills/c2-behavior-observable-points/docs/documentation.md

 `string`

-The name of last changed attribute. *Use it inside a trigger "On value change"*.
+The name of last changed attribute. **Don't use it outside a trigger "On value change"**.

 > Returns: